Biodiversity describes the variety of life in an area, including:

 - Nature Reserve – long term legally recognised contracts to protect biodiversity.

-More information can be obtained from your provincial nature conservation agency (see under heading 7) or one of the other role players listed in this chapter.
+More information can be obtained from your provincial nature conservation agency (see later heading) or one of the other role players listed in this chapter.

 Business and biodiversity